trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 The `httpSubscriptionLink` supports configuring a timeout for inactivity through the `reconnectAfterInactivityMs` option.
 If no messages (including ping messages) are received within the specified timeout period, the connection will be marked as "connecting" and automatically attempt to reconnect.

-The timeout configuration is now set on the server side when initializing tRPC:
+The timeout configuration is set on the server side when initializing tRPC:

 ```ts title="server/trpc.ts"
 import { initTRPC } from '@trpc/server';